vignesh-phi/Crop-Stress-Detection-using-NDVI-in-Matlab/README.md

 ---

 ## 📥 Input Data Specifications
-This application is strictly optimized for high-resolution satellite imagery, specifically Sentinel-2 data provided by the European Space Agency's **Copernicus** program.
+This application is optimized for high-resolution satellite imagery, specifically Sentinel-2 data provided by the European Space Agency's **Copernicus** program.

 For the main NDVI engine to function, you must provide:
 * **Format:** 16-bit `.tiff` images (Raw L1C / L2A data).